damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## ErrObjectNotOwned
-When a request message from a client references the ID of an object that is not owned by the player, an `ErrObjectNotOwned` message will be sent by the server, detailing the erroneus ID and the object's kind.
+When a request message from a client references the ID of an object that is not owned by the player, an `ErrObjectNotOwned` message is sent by the server, detailing the erroneus ID and the object's kind.

 **ErrObjectNotOwned (server)**
 ```json